-Still, it took years of work to make the sport work for the neighborhood.
+Still, it took years of work to make the sport work for the South Seattle.

-When he started, in 2004, the team had about 20 kids.
+When Terry started, in 2004, the Mercer Middle School team had about 20 kids.
 They practiced on a grass field that turned to mud when the October rains started.
 They had to forfeit many games because families could not transport kids all the way to Ingraham High School, where league games happened.

 Things got easier.
 South Seattle Ultimate advocates succeeded in getting games moved to their neighborhoods.
 The mud-soaked field is now artificial turf.
 And the Mercer Middle School program thrived.
 It now has 130 kids on three teams.

 Ari Lozano, a project manager at AGE-UP, joined the Mercer Middle School team in 2007, as a seventh-grader.
 She was one of four girls on a team of about 14 kids.
 By 2009, when she returned to the team as a high school freshman to coach, the team was already much bigger.

 Lozano said kids were attracted to the team’s winning record, beating teams from around the region.
 It was a source of neighborhood pride.

 “I think in South Seattle particularly, it was such a big deal for a public school team to be beating all these private schools.”